gravejester/ConvertFrom-MarkDown/README.md

 # ConvertFrom-MarkDown

-PowerShell function to convert a MarkDown document to HTML.
+PowerShell function to convert MarkDown to HTML.
 This function is a wrapper for **markdig** (https://github.com/lunet-io/markdig).

+In the spirit of writing small specific functions that does one job, this function will not generate full HTML documents, but raw HTML of the MarkDown input.
+This means that you will have to combine the output with additional HTML if you want to use it in a web page.

 ## Examples

-TODO
+    Get-Help ConvertFrom-MarkDown -Examples

 ## Installation